smnorris/bcfishobs/README.md

 # Installation

-With `fwakit` installed, all required python libraries should be available, no further installation should be necessary.
+With `fwakit` installed, all required Python libraries should be available, no further installation should be necessary.

 Download/clone the scripts to your system and navigate to the folder: